quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 $ quasar create <folder_name> --branch next
 # NOTE: the above will change when v2 is released as stable
 ```

+### Webpack v5

+In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
+You may need to upgrade your webpack plugins accordingly.

 ### App.vue